 Now, while the foundation stone at Zuidas has been set and work has begun to construct a new EMA headquarters other issues are dogging the Agency as they plan their departure from Churchill Place in March 2019.

 Firstly, the anticipated loss of staff is expected to be greater than the forecasted loss of 19%.
-This was anticipated in 2017 when the EMA was carrying out scenario planning on all applicants to host the organisation.
+According to figures distributed to the media in December 2018 by the EMA, the loss is expected to be in the region of 25%.
+This was somewhat anticipated in 2017 when the EMA was carrying out scenario planning on all applicants to host the organisation.
 In an interview with Bloomberg in May 2018 the Executive Director of the European Medicines Agency, Guido Rasi, said that maintaining 81% of the existing workforce would be “very challenging”.

 Building a team in Amsterdam that can continue to deliver the EMA’s services has been further complicated by the strictures of Dutch employment law.
 The Agency’s options to use contractors to supplement members of staff dutring the transition has been hampered by the stipulation in Dutch employment law that all contractors would automatically gain the same rights and entitlements from a company when they have worked for two years with the company.
 This is an issue that will complicate the EMA’s attempts to resume normal operations in as quick a time as possible.

 The breakneck nature of the move coupled with the potential loss of almost twenty per cent of their staff has led the Agency to state that it will be proritising some work over other work and that companies can expect delays in their interactions with the EMA.
 Aside from delays to interactions with external parties, the move has also seen the delay in rolling out training on areas such as gene therapies and big data.
 Nevertheless, Executive Director Rasi has said in all of media interactions that this will be a short lived delay to the workings of the organisation.